mallocator/Elasticsearch-Exporter/README.md

 	npm install elasticsearch-exporter

-The nom-nom package will be installed automatically as a dependency, you won't have to do anything else to use the tool.
+The required packages will be installed automatically as a dependency, you won't have to do anything else to use the tool.
 If you install the package with the global flag (npm -g) there will also be a new executable available in the system called "eexport".

 ## Changelog